What Are Mustard Seeds? Types, Uses & Nutritional Benefits Explained

 Types of Mustard Seeds

-There are three main types of mustard seeds, and each has its own distinct taste and usage:
+There are three main types of mustard seeds, each with unique flavor characteristics and culinary applications:

 • Yellow Mustard Seeds: These are the most common type and are often used in American-style yellow mustard.
 They have a mild, slightly sweet flavor.